On the Polynomial Kernelizations of Finding a Shortest Path with Positive Disjunctive Constraints: Preliminaries

 After discussing the classical complexity of {\spfgp}, we move on to discuss the parameterized complexity of the same.
-Since solution size is the most natural parameter; i.e. the number of edges in an optimal solution, we first prove that {\spfgp} is \fpt when parameterized by the solution size.
+Since solution size is the most natural parameter, i.e., the number of edges in an optimal solution, we first prove that {\spfgp} is \fpt when parameterized by the solution size.
 For this purpose, we use an existing result by Damaschke et al. \cite{damaschke2006parameterized} stated in Proposition \ref{Th:1}.

 \begin{proposition} \cite{damaschke2006parameterized} Given a graph $G$ and positive integer $k$, all the vertex cover of $G$ of size at most $k$ can be enumerated in $\OO(m+2^{k}k^{2})$ time and in $\OO(2^{k})$ space. \end{proposition}